miradel51/Self_Supervised_CWS/README.md

      - Building vocab file

         > Training the MLM requires a vocabulary file.
 A sample vocabulary file is located at `train/mlm/mydata/vocab.txt`.
-If you want to use your own vocabulary, you may use the script `build_vocab.py` in the `preprocess` folder.
+If you want to use your own vocabulary, you may use the script `build_vocab.py` in the `preprocess` folder (which is originated from [THUMT](https://github.com/THUNLP-MT/THUMT)).

         ```
         python build_vocab.py input_file vocab_file